LaPorota/Binance_Trading_Bot/README.md

 You pick a pair, bb will take two moving averages (one fast and one slow), then start comparing MAs.
 When the fast MA is above the slow one, it will make a purchase, then it will sell the asset taking various factors.

-- While the asset increases he will take the new value as a reference price and it could take two paths:
+- While the asset increases he will take the current price as a reference price and will do a loop untill the price stop growing and will take 2 paths:
-  - The asset stop growing, so it will sell when the asset price is "x"% (you can choose it) under the reference price
+  - It will sell when the asset price is "x"% (you can choose it) under the reference price
   - The Asset grows more than "x"% so it sell it to take profit.
 -Then it start the cycle again.

 **important**